samiralam/rules-compendium/docs/phb/6-equipment/index.md

 | Gold Piece (GP) | 1 |
 | Platinum Piece (PP) | 10 |

-> ### Selling Equipment
->
+!!! note "Selling Equipment"
-> Equipment fetches half its cost when sold.
+    Equipment fetches half its cost when sold.
 In contrast, trade goods and valuables—like gems and art objects—retain their full value in the marketplace.
-The *Dungeon Master’s Guide* has prices for magic items.
+The *[Dungeon Master’s Guide](/sources/dnd/dmg-2024)* has prices for [magic items](/sources/dnd/dmg-2024/magic-items).

 Weapons
 -------